Invisalign in Jacksonville FL

 How long does Invisalign take?

-Similar to braces, it can take up to 12 months to complete an Invisalign treatment for adults.
+Similar to traditional braces these clear braces, can take up to 12 months to complete an Invisalign treatment for adults.
 However, the time frame can vary from person to person.

 As we mentioned before, you should wear your aligners every day for around 22 hours.

 As far as the length of treatment, there are certain modifications that you can add to your aligners to speed up the treatment process.
-These enhancements can include adding attachments, or “buttons”, to your aligners or getting AcceleDent to stimulate the blood flow and increase the speed at which your teeth align.
+These enhancements can include adding attachments, or "buttons", to your aligners or getting AcceleDent to stimulate the blood flow and increase the speed at which your teeth align and you get that straighter smile.

 These modifications are not for anyone, so make sure you ask your dentist before trying any of this yourself.